Plumsail/orgchart-docs/source/how-tos/display-dotted-line-managers.rst

 Dotted-line managers for User Profiles data source
 --------------------------------------------------

 Dotted-line managers are enabled for User Profiles data source by default.
-If you open the configuration wizard on the “Data source settings” step and see that “Dotted manager” mapping is specified, it means that dotted-managers are enabled and Org Chart will try to get data from this user profile property:
+If you open the configuration wizard on the **Data source settings** step and see that **Dotted manager** mapping is specified, it means that dotted-managers are enabled and Org Chart will try to get data from this user profile property:

 .. image:: /../_static/img/how-tos/display-different-types-of-employees/display-dotted-line-managers/DottedManagersGeneralSettings.png
     :alt: Settings

-If you want to disable dotted line managers, just select “None” for the “Dotted line” manager mapping on the “Data source settings” step.
+If you want to disable dotted line managers, just select **None** for the **Dotted line** manager mapping on the **Data source settings** step.

 How to add support for multiple dotted-line managers for User Profiles data source
 ----------------------------------------------------------------------------------

-By default, Org Chart uses standard “Dotted-line Manager” property from SharePoint user profiles.
+By default, Org Chart uses standard "Dotted-line Manager" property from SharePoint user profiles.
 It allows you to specify only one dotted line manager per employee.
 If you want to specify multiple dotted-line managers per employee, you need to create `a new custom user profile property <https://docs.microsoft.com/en-us/sharepoint/administration/add-edit-or-delete-custom-properties-for-a-user-profile>`_ and specify it in the Org Chart mapping.